OmniVLM: A Token-Compressed, Sub-Billion-Parameter Vision-Language Model for Efficient On-Device Inference: Experiments

 Benchmarks were conducted on the ASUS Zenbook S 16 (UM5606), equipped with the AMD Ryzen™ AI processor, under the following configuration: \begin{itemize} \item \textbf{CPU:} AMD Ryzen™ 9 HX 370 (12 cores, 24 threads, 2.0–5.1 GHz, 36 MB cache). \item \textbf{GPU:} AMD Radeon™ 890M. \item \textbf{Memory:} 24 GB RAM, 1 TB SSD. \end{itemize}

-Performance analysis reveals significant differences between OmniVLM and nanoLLAVA models.
-OmniVLM demonstrates superior performance across both measured metrics.
-The Time To First Token (TTFT) for OmniVLM is notably faster at 0.75 seconds compared to nanoLLAVA's 6.82 seconds, representing approximately a 9x improvement in initial response time.
-In terms of decoding speed, OmniVLM processes 29.41 tokens per second, while nanoLLAVA achieves 19.20 tokens per second, indicating approximately a 53\% higher throughput for OmniVLM.
+Performance analysis reveals significant differences between the OmniVLM and nanoLLAVA models, with OmniVLM demonstrating superior performance on both measured metrics.
+The time-to-first-token (TTFT) for OmniVLM is notably faster at 0.75 seconds compared to nanoLLAVA's 6.82 seconds, representing approximately a $9\times$ improvement in initial response time.
+In terms of decoding speed, OmniVLM processes 29.41 tokens per second, while nanoLLAVA achieves 19.20 tokens per second, indicating approximately 53\% higher throughput for OmniVLM.
 These metrics suggest that OmniVLM offers more efficient real-time performance on the tested hardware configuration, particularly in scenarios where rapid response times are crucial.